Tax Problems Don’t Solve Themselves.

 Put it behind you with help from the experts at Total Tax, Inc.

-An IRS levy can take the form of a wage garnishment through your employer, a levy on your personal or business bank account or a levy of business receivables.
+An IRS levy can take the form of a wage garnishment through your employer, a levy on your personal or business bank account, business receivables, Social Security or retirement benefits.

 For most people, an IRS Levy creates an overwhelming feeling of despair.